Brachycephalic obstructive airway syndrome (BOAS) in dogs

 • Resection of everted laryngeal saccules – these can be surgically removed to eliminate the obstruction in the larynx.

-The earlier that the abnormalities associated with BAOS are corrected, the better since the condition worsens over time and may cause further abnormalities.
+The earlier that the abnormalities associated with BOAS are corrected, the better since the condition worsens over time and may cause further abnormalities.
 Early correction of stenotic nares and/or an elongated soft palate will significantly improve airway function and may prevent development of everted laryngeal saccules and other secondary disorders.

 However, all surgical procedures carry a risk and require strict post-operative monitoring.
 Significant inflammation or bleeding can obstruct the airway, making breathing difficult or impossible.
 Occasionally a tube must be placed and maintained through an incision in the neck into the trachea (temporary tracheostomy) until the swelling in the throat subsides enough that the animal can breathe normally.

-In summary
+In conclusion

-Typical symptoms of BAOS relate to respiratory difficulties, including noisy mouth breathing, exercise intolerance, snoring and disrupted sleep.
+Typical symptoms of BOAS relate to respiratory difficulties, including noisy mouth breathing, exercise intolerance, snoring and disrupted sleep.
 The vet will suspect BAOS in any brachycephalic breed showing the typical signs.
 However, specific diagnosis of the anatomical abnormalities that comprise the syndrome may require examination under anaesthetic and radiographs.

 More information